Probate Attorney in Ohio

 The loss of a family member or close friend is one of the most difficult things we can encounter.
-The need to handle the estate through the courts creates stress and confusion, all during a time fully occupied with critical matters such as hospice care, funeral home services, and grieving family members.
+Understandably, the thought of handling the estate through the courts creates stress and confusion for the very people who are still occupied with critical matters such as hospice care, funeral home services, and grieving family members.
 An Ohio probate attorney helps untangle the legal matters related to estate planning and probate as well as probate administration.

 There are four basic steps to probate, which Attorney Greg Port describes in the following video: